Bikini Atoll: Return to Bikini Atoll

 In June 1968, based on scientific advice that the radiation levels were sufficiently reduced, President Lyndon B. Johnson promised the 540 Bikini Atoll family members living on Kili and other islands that they would be able to return to their home.
 The Atomic Energy Commission cleared radioactive debris from the island, and the U.S. Trust Territory was in charge of rebuilding structures and replanting crops on the atoll.
-But shortly afterward the Trust Territory ended regular air flights between Kwajalein Atoll and Bikini Atoll which seriously impeded progress.
+But shortly afterward, the Trust Territory ended regular air flights between Kwajalein Atoll and Bikini Atoll, which seriously impeded progress.
 Coconut trees were finally replanted in 1972, but the AEC learned that the coconut crabs retained high levels of radioactivity and could not be eaten.
 The Bikini Council voted to delay a return to the island as a result.

 Three extended families, eventually totaling about 100 people, moved back to their home island in 1972 despite the risk.
-But 10 years later, a team of French scientists performed additional tests on the island and its inhabitants.
+But 3 years later, a team of scientists performed additional tests on the island and its inhabitants.
 They found some wells were too radioactive for use and determined that the pandanus and breadfruit were also dangerous for human consumption.
 Urine samples from the islanders on Bikini Atoll showed low levels of plutonium-239 and plutonium-240.
 As a result, the Bikini community filed a federal lawsuit seeking a complete scientific survey of Bikini and the northern Marshall Islands.
 Inter-departmental squabbling over responsibility for the costs delayed the work for three years.
 Then in May 1977 scientists found dangerously high levels of strontium-90 in the well water exceeding the U.S. maximum allowed limits.
 In June, the Department of Energy stated that "All living patterns involving Bikini Island exceed Federal [radiation] guidelines for thirty-year population doses."
 Later that year scientists discovered an 11-fold increase in the caesium-137 body burdens in all of the people living on the atoll.
 In May 1978 officials from the U.S. Department of the Interior described the 75% increase in radioactive caesium-137 found as "incredible".